 In most states the 501c3 application process is fairly straightforward with minimal deviations or additional forms required.
 However, there are sometimes additional measures that must be taken to ensure that your nonprofit is established legally.
 To make sure this happens, it is best to familiarize yourself with each of the documents that must be filed with the state before you can submit your 501c3 application to the IRS for approval.
 In California, this means filing your Articles of Incorporation, charity registration, and state tax exemption correctly.
 Knowing where each document goes and what department handles their filing can make all the difference.
-It can also get your nonprofit off the ground a lot sooner with little to no delays along the way.
+It can also get your nonprofit off the ground a lot sooner with little to no delays

 Before you start filing paperwork with the state, make sure that you have Bylaws and a Conflict of Interest Policy drafted and secured.
 These documents are typically used as supporting documents to things like a charity registration, state tax exemption and 501c3 application.
 Once the Bylaws and Conflict of Interest Policy are good to go, you can move on to the documents that need to be filed before you submit your 501c3 application.

 To begin, the first order of business is incorporating your nonprofit organization.
 You cannot apply for anything else until your incorporation is approved and filed with the state.
 There is an incorporation form that the state of California provides, but you can also create your own Articles of Incorporation in a Microsoft Word document.
 If you are going with the Word document, you must include the name of your nonprofit, the purpose clause, the name of the individual incorporating the nonprofit, the street and mailing address, and the dissolution clause.
 The fee to file a nonprofit Articles of Incorporation in California is $30.00.